 In severe cases, hypoglycemia can cause unconsciousness, seizures or coma.
-If the dental patient is not awake and/or unable to eat or drink, emergency medical help should be summoned.
-Injectable glucagon, available by prescription, signals the liver to release glucose into the bloodstream, and can help restore blood glucose levels to normal in emergencies.
-Glucagon may be administered while waiting for help to arrive.9
+If the dental patient is not awake and/or unable to eat or drink, emergency medical help should be summoned.13 Injectable glucagon, available by prescription, signals the liver to release glucose into the bloodstream, and can help restore blood glucose levels to normal in emergencies.
+Glucagon may be administered while waiting for help to arrive.14

 Hyperglycemia.
 Hyperglycemia occurs when blood glucose levels are abnormally high.
 This can occur anytime there is not enough insulin in the bloodstream or the body is not using insulin properly.

 Several conditions can lead to hyperglycemia (e.g., pancreatitis, Cushing’s syndrome, pancreatic cancer, adrenal hormone insufficiency), but it is a primary symptom of diabetes.
-Untreated hyperglycemia can damage the cardiovascular, circulatory or nervous systems, the kidneys or vision.10 It can also result in slowed wound healing.
-In more serious cases, extreme or prolonged hyperglycemia, can cause a life-threatening condition called ketoacidosis (see below for further discussion).
+Untreated hyperglycemia can damage the cardiovascular, circulatory or nervous systems, the kidneys or vision.15 It can also result in delayed wound healing.16 In more serious cases, extreme or prolonged hyperglycemia, can cause a life-threatening condition called ketoacidosis (see below for further discussion).

-A number of circumstances can lead to hyperglycemia in people with diabetes:11
+A number of circumstances can lead to hyperglycemia in people with diabetes:17

 - Low insulin levels, which can occur either when insufficient insulin is used (e.g. miscalculation in the amount injected or an insulin-pump malfunction) or when insulin is not used efficiently by the body;

 - Eating more than planned or exercising less than planned according to the amount of insulin taken;

 - Stress, either physical (e.g., illness-related or medical/dental procedure-related) or emotional (e.g., conflict, personal loss).